 What about technique?
-What about the contour of the music?
+What about the contour of ABBA's music?
 Early albums progressed from Beatle influences to the funky sounds of the mid-1970s.
 Still, this was not them.
-ABBA hit their stride in the disco wave of the late '70s.
+ABBA hit their stride in the disco wave of the late 70s.
 By then, they were producing tightly honed numbers backed by a pulsating beat.
-Lyrics were sophisticated, and albums were rich in meaning.
-If Ring Ring is naive, Super Trouper and The Visitors probe life's mysteries.
+Lyrics were sophisticated, and the albums were rich in meaning.
+If Ring Ring is naive, Super Trouper & The Visitors probe life's mysteries.

 Benny Andersson and Bjorn Ulvaeus are the best songwriters pop music ever produced.
 Bjorn's lyrics flow naturally from the mood and melody of each piece.
 Benny's keyboard work is convoluted, yet supportive of the vocals.
 Suspended and diminished chords accent nuances.
 The innovative drumming of disco makes the drums a true instrument.
 The sound of a heartbeat!

-As writers, Benny and Bjorn usually stick to the double verse and double chorus formula.
+As writers, Benny and Bjorn usually stick to the verse chorus, verse chorus formula.
 Bridges are used sparingly.
-There is repetition in the titles, two or three words: "Honey Honey," "Andante Andante," "Money Money Money," "Gimme!
+There is repetition in the titles, 2 or 3 words: "Honey Honey," "Andante Andante," "Money Money Money," & "Gimme!
 Gimme!
 Gimme!"
 Titles consist of a single word, a phrase or a sentence.
 The tempo is best described as a moderate rock shuffle.

 Rhyme schemes are conventional: sad/bad & you/true/do.
 There is imaginative rhyming such as "caviar" with "fat cigar."
 The idea of the song is never forfeited for the sake of rhyme, and that is important.
 A good song has a core!
 It is about something, not a string of rhymed cliches.
 It tells a story or expresses an emotion.

 ABBA made language the servant of experience.
 Their lyrics are not gimmicky.
 "I was so lonesome.
 I was blue.
 I couldn't help it.
 It had to be you."
-This is real language.
 People talk this way.

-Something else they do is to use a word twice with a second or even two, three or four words between them.
+Something else they do is to use a word twice with a second or even 2, 3 or 4 words between them.

 Every hour, every minute